kerberos-io/cloud/README.md

 ![hub-architecture](assets/images/hub-stunturn.png)

 To run a TURN/STUN we recommend installing coturn on a dedicated/stand-alone machine.
-The TURN/STUN server will make sure a connection from a Kerberos Agent to a Kerberos Hub viewer is established.
+The TURN/STUN server will make sure a connection from a Agent to a Hub viewer is established.
 More information on how to install coturn and configure it on a Ubuntu machine can be [found here](https://www.linuxbabe.com/linux-server/install-coturn-turn-server-spreed-webrtc).

     sudo apt install coturn
     systemctl status coturn